gurungsandex/SecurityArchitecture-GDPR/README.md

 - Meet regulatory compliance needs and improve security governance.

-## Use Case: Security Architecture for GDPR Compliance
+## Use Case: Security Architecture with GDPR Compliance

 ### Project Objective
 The aim of the project is to develop and implement a security program with GDPR compliance.

 ## Designing GDPR-Compatible Security Steps

-### Step 1: Understand the Data & Business Objectives
+### Step 1: Understand the Business Objectives
 - Classify and categorize data into sensitivity and severity.
 - Assess the likelihood of data exfiltration.
 - Identify the impact of data breaches on business operations.